jellyfin/jellyfin.org/docs/general/testing/macos.md

 ## Prepare The Unstable Server

-After you have downloaded both the server and FFmpeg, you should extract them in a folder you like.

-Before running, we need to remove quarantine flag and do an ad-hoc sign to the server binaries:
+After downloading both the server and FFmpeg, extract them to a folder you like.
+Before running, the quarantine flag needs to be removed and an ad-hoc signature needs to be created for the binaries.

 Open a command line interface.
 You can use the `Terminal.app` come with macOS, then run following commands: